Pakistan registers single-day record of 97 Covid-19 deaths – latest updates

 The Latin American nation has now registered 35,026 total coronavirus deaths and 645,771 confirmed cases.

-The World Health Organization Friday changed its advice on face masks amid the pandemic, saying they should be worn in places where the virus is widespread and physical distancing is difficult.
+The World Health Organization on Friday changed its advice on face masks amid the pandemic, saying they should be worn in places in which the virus is widespread and physical distancing is difficult.

 The use of masks has been a hot topic ever since the pandemic first emerged in China in December.